g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 ### `TCPKeepAlive`

 Send TCP keep alive to the other side of the connection.
-It is usefull to properly handle the crash of the other side (eg. network problems, system crash) and kill connection to avoid "ghost" users.
+It is useful to properly handle the crash of the other side (eg. network problems, system crash) and kill connection to avoid "ghost" users.

 ```
 TCPKeepAlive yes